Yancey County Vehicle Impound Guide

 If your license is suspended due to the DUI arrest, you'll need someone else with a valid license to pick up the vehicle.
 Here's what they'll need:

-• Authorization from you: A signed statement authorizing them to retrieve the vehicle on your behalf.
-A notarized letter is recommended for clarity.
+• Authorization from You: A signed statement authorizing them to retrieve the vehicle on your behalf.
+For added security, it is recommended to have this letter notarized.

 Costs & Fees in Yancey County

-Understanding the costs involved is crucial.
-Fees can add up quickly, so prompt action is essential.
+Understanding the costs involved in retrieving your vehicle is crucial.
+These fees can add up quickly, so it's essential to be prepared.

 Timeline